princejoogie/quickie-washie-v2/README.md

 REVISIONS: additional charges

-SIR SERGE
+- [ ] Max 5 booking per service per day
+- [ ] Operating hrs: 9am-11am 3pm-8pm
-- [ ] add the name of the client in the application.
+- [ ] Add the name of the client in the application.
-- [ ] if client is 24h open, selection of date is irrelevant. otherwise, make sure the time after midnight is disabled (or can't be selected)
+- [x] What kind of email verification? which has an expiration time, consider.
+- [ ] Field schemas
-- [ ] notifications must be pushed, even if the app is closed (?)
+- [ ] PENDING: notifications must be pushed, even if the app is closed (?)
-- [ ] if a service is finished, it should be put in a some sort of history of booking

-SIR YONG
-- [ ] limiting the number of bookings per day should be considered.
-- [ ] dapat ma-alam si client na kung ilang beses na nag-book yung isang user.
-- [ ] what if the user didn't show up? and if ever the user set the specific time

-SIR STAN
-- [ ] clarify what has been added from the iteration from softdes.
-- [ ] proof of testing is needed.
-- [ ] cpedes1 should be improved further from the softdes one.

-SIR LUIGI
-- [ ] admin and user side should be separated.
+- [ ] PENDING: admin and user side should be separated.
 (NO)
-- [ ] transaction trail -- meaning whoever books the first, will be the ones to come, also checks whoever often cancels appointments.
-- [x] what kind of email verification? which has an expiration time, consider.

 ## Prerequisites